Vero Liability Insurance Limited has been given an A+ insurer financial strength rating by Standard & Poor's (S&P Global Ratings).

 SD or D

 An insurer rated 'AAA' has extremely strong financial security characteristics.
-'AAA' is the highest insurer financial strength rating assigned by Standard & Poor's.
+'AAA' is the highest insurer financial strength rating assigned by S&P Global Ratings.

 An insurer rated 'AA' has very strong financial security characteristics, differing only slightly from those rated higher.